-Judge calls new Texas election law unconstitutional; state says it will appeal ruling
+Judge calls new Texas election law unconstitutional but state says it will appeal ruling

 The new law would return elections oversight in the county to the tax assessor and county clerk, which are both elected offices currently held by Democrats.

-“When the Texas GOP can’t win a race, they get very Trumpy: either change rules, change the referee or cry in their spilt milk,” said Harris County Commissioner Adrian Garcia, a Democrat.
+“When the Texas GOP can’t win a race, they get very Trumpy: Either change rules, change the referee or cry in their spilt milk,” said Harris County Commissioner Adrian Garcia, a Democrat.

 Harris County officials have said the new law would not give them enough time to prepare for November’s mayoral election in Houston.
 It was a concern echoed by Crump.